Bad Dreams (The Wire)

-"Bad Dreams" is the 11th episode of the second season of the HBO original series The Wire.
-The episode was written by George Pelecanos from a story by David Simon & George Pelecanos and was directed by Ernest Dickerson.
-It originally aired on August 17, 2003.
-The episode was submitted to the American Film Institute for consideration in their TV programs of the year award and the show subsequently won the award.
+"Bad Dreams" is the 11th episode of the second season of the American police drama television series The Wire.
+It originally aired on HBO in the U.S. on August 17, 2003.
+The episode was written by George Pelecanos from a story by David Simon and George Pelecanos and was directed by Ernest Dickerson.
+The story focuses on the aftermath of the arrests of Frank Sobotka and associates for a drug trafficking scheme and the resulting conflict within Sobotka's family.

+On its debut, "Bad Dreams" had nearly 3.7 million viewers.
+It was praised in reviews by The Guardian and The Star-Ledger.

 Plot

 The Sobotka detail serve warrants.
 Daniels, Bunk, Greggs and Freamon find Glekas' warehouse completely stripped of evidence.
 Weapons are found in Eton's home while Serge and White Mike are arrested.
 Herc and Carver search Nick's residence, finding heroin and cash.
-Valchek and FBI supervisor Amanda Reese hold off on apprehending Frank at home, wanting to make his arrest high-profile.
 Daniels decides to leave Vondas on the street, hoping to identify the man he works for.
 When he learns that Glekas was killed by Ziggy, Daniels is outraged that Landsman left him out of the loop and that their investigation has been compromised.
-Meanwhile, Frank and Horseface calmly accept their arrests when the FBI raids the stevedores union.
+Meanwhile, Frank and Horseface calmly accept their arrests when the FBI raids their union.
 Reese delays taking the captives outside until the press arrives.
 The Greek's associates refuse to talk under questioning, but White Mike gives up information on Eton and Serge.
 Frank's lawyers shepherd him through a detention hearing.

 The detail focuses attention on Vondas, who is tailed from his home to a meeting at the Inner Harbor.
 Greggs and Beadie follow Vondas into a parking garage, with Beadie getting her first foot pursuit by tailing Vondas to his hotel room.
 McNulty photographs Vondas leaving the hotel with his lawyer, mistakenly believing the attorney to be Vondas' superior, and happens to get a chance shot of The Greek.
 Vondas switches cars and loses Greggs, who is oblivious as The Greek walks past her.
 Daniels and Pearlman mistakenly assume that Vondas' lawyer is in charge of the smuggling ring.
 Beadie volunteers to approach Frank and convince him to cooperate in exchange for probation and witness protection.
-Nick returns home and is treated coldly by his parents as they clean up after the police.
+After spending the night with Prissy and avoiding the raid, Nick returns home and is treated coldly by his parents as they clean up after the police.
 Frank visits a jailed Ziggy, who expresses resentment that his father spent more time with union business than him, and remorse for killing Glekas.
 Louis, Frank's brother and Nick's father, confronts Frank about his failure to keep Nick out of a life of crime.